afuous/ctf/README.md

 # ctf
-A two team capture the flag game made with node.js and HTML5
+A two team capture the flag game